rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing the bipolar-valued set of weak Condorcet winners
 ``````````````````````````````````````````````````````````

-It may be opportune to compute the bipolar-valued set of weak Condorcet winners and losers on the 90% confident outranking digraph.
+It may be opportune to compute the bipolar-valued set of weak Condorcet winners or losers on the 90% confident outranking digraph.
 The :py:mod:`digraphs` module provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see the advanced topic on :ref:`Bipolar-Valued-Sets-Tutorial-label`).

 .. code-block:: pycon
    :linenos:
    :name: confidentOfficeChoice1
    :emphasize-lines: 1,3-9
-   :caption: Computing the bpv-set of weak Condorcet winners and losers
+   :caption: Computing the bpv-set of weak Condorcet winners or losers

    >>> wcw = cg.computeBpvCondorcetWinners()
    >>> wcw.showMembershipCharacteristics(ndigits=2)